sjackman/thesis/uniqtag.md

 Whereas the gene and protein identifiers can, with effort, be lifted over from older builds to the newest build, the UniqTag identifier can be generated without any knowledge of previous assemblies, making it a much simpler operation.
 The number of identical peptide sequences between builds shows the stability that would be expected of using a cryptographic hash value of the peptide sequence as the identifier.
 The stability of the UniqTag is insensitive to the size of the UniqTag *k*-mer for a large range of *k*.

-# Acknowledgements

-The authors thank Nathaniel Street for his enthusiastic feedback, the SMarTForests project and the organizers of the 2014 Conifer Genome Summit that made our conversation possible.

 # References